Skip to main content

 • SMO 3: International Standards on Auditing

-As reported by MonICPA, the 2013 version of ISA is being applied in the jurisdiction.
-The MonICPA reports that it has translated the latest ISA that are effective 2016 and submitted the translation to the Accounting and Auditing Standards Committee (AASC) for review.
-The institute anticipates that the process will be completed by September 2017.
+As reported by MonICPA, the 2020 version of ISA is currently being applied in the jurisdiction.
+The MonICPA reports that the 2020 ISA was translated and provided to the Accounting and Auditing Standards Committee (AASC) for review.

-In order to assist its members with the implementation of the auditing standards, the MonICPA reports that it has developed two manuals: i) Application of ISA; and ii) the Policies and Procedures and Financial Audit.
+To assist its members with the implementation of the auditing standards, the MonICPA reports that it developed two manuals: i) Application of ISA; and ii) the Policies and Procedures and Financial Audit.
 Moreover, it also states it has organized training activities for its members and disseminated new and amended standards through its various communications channels.

-The MonICPA reports that in order to establish oversight of audits that are mandated by the National Audit Office, the institute has signed a Memorandum of Understanding (MoU) with the Financial Regulatory Commission (FRC) and the Bank of Mongolia to review the quality of audit works on entities regulated by the respect institutions.
+The MonICPA reports that to establish oversight of audits that are mandated by the National Audit Office, the institute has signed a Memorandum of Understanding (MoU) with the Financial Regulatory Commission (FRC) and the Bank of Mongolia to review the quality of audit works on entities regulated by the respective institutions.
 As part of the MoU, the institute reports that it promotes new and revised standards to the FRC and conducts training on the standards.
+There are plans to conduct training on the quality management standards.

 Current Status: Execute